 - Practice eating what’s in season locally.
 This will get your family used to eating seasonal produce, and, therefore, what you can grow in your own garden.

 - If you’re worried about too much shade in your garden area, plant dwarf trees rather than full-size trees.
+An attractive dwarf tree with practical use, like a lemon tree, would be perfect.

-- All heirloom plants are open pollinated, but not all open pollinated plants are heirloom.
+- All heirloom plants are open-pollinated, but not all open-pollinated plants are heirloom.

 - Try more than one variety of each vegetable to see what gives you the best results.

 - Calorie crops, such as potatoes and sweet potatoes, use much less space than grains.
+More details about growing higher-calorie crops can be found in this article.

 - For survival, study what the poorest farmers in third world countries grow: Sorghum, peanuts, and chickpeas are three such crops.